irisfofs/jekyll-rp_logs/README.md

 To install this gem onto your local machine, run `rake install`.

-To install the gem and create, then serve a development site to test your changes, run `rake serve`.
+To install the gem and create a development site to test your changes, run `rake deploy`.
 This will do a bunch of things:

-* Create the `dev_site` directory
+* Create the `dev_site/` directory
-* Populate it with a `Gemfile` and `Rakefile` as mentioned in the installation instructions
-* Run `bundle` and `rake rp_logs:new`
+* Run the same task that `rplogs init` calls, setting up a basic site scaffold
 * Copy test logs from `test/` into the site's `_rps/` directory

+To additionally serve it at the same time, run `rake serve`, which will:

+* Run `rake deploy` and do everything mentioned above
-* Run `jekyll serve` to build and host the site at `localhost:4000` so you can see it!
+* Run (in `dev_site/`) `bundle exec jekyll serve` to build and host the site at `localhost:4000` so you can see it!

+You can of course run `bundle exec jekyll serve` yourself if weird stuff starts happening.

 ## Contributing

 1. Fork it ( https://github.com/xiagu/jekyll-rp_logs/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -av`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request